reverentgeek/blog/src/site/5-essential-ingredients-for-an-awesome-tech-talk.md

 ---
 title: "5 Essential Ingredients for an Awesome Tech Talk"
-featured_image: /content/images/2019/03/the-tech-talk-handbook.jpg
+feature_image: /content/images/2019/03/the-tech-talk-handbook.jpg
-description: "Here are five essential ingredients for delivering an awesome tech talk!"
+description: "I believe one of the big reasons people are afraid of public speaking (or writing) is impostor syndrome.
+You may think..."
 date: 2018-01-01
 tags: posts
 slug: 5-essential-ingredients-for-an-awesome-tech-talk